kimnewzealand/Git-Resources/GitCommands.md

 + `git show <hash>` view the details of a specific commit, with the first few characters of the commit's hash
 + `git annotate <filename>` shows who made the last change to each line of a file and when

+Clone

++ `git clone <remote name>` to clone a repo and download a copy of a repo to a local folder.
+This automatically creates the remote called origin.

 Add

-+ `git add` adds from your working directory to your staging area
++ `git add` adds from your working directory to your staging area, ie specifies what will go in a snapshot
 + `git add <filename>` stages a file
 + `git add -A` stages all new, modified and deleted
 + `git add <foldername>/*` adds folder and contents to your staging area